Flood Insurance Covers Less Than Home Insurance

 The National Flood Insurance Program

-Flood damage can be extremely expensive.
-A foot of water in your home can deal $50,000 in damages.
-Additionally, 90% of the natural disasters proclaimed by the president involve flooding.
+Flood damage is expensive.
+A foot of water in your home can cost $50,000 in damages.
+Additionally, 90% of natural disasters involve some form of flooding.
 The combination of high cost and high frequency has forced insurance companies to mostly step away from flood coverage, outside of a few private flood specialists.

 The National Flood Insurance Program (NFIP) was developed within FEMA in 2004 to address the gap in risk capital as insurance companies were no longer offering flood coverage.
 You can purchase flood insurance through an insurance agent that works with the NFIP.
-Your lender may require you to include your flood insurance premium with your mortgage payment.
-In this instance, the annul premium is paid up front and the total bill gets split across your monthly mortgage payments.
+Your lender may require you to include your flood insurance premium with your mortgage payment -- your title agent will pay the total flood insurance bill upfront and split charges to you across your monthly mortgage payments.

 At your service,